TG908/SwizzleBlocker/README.md

 # TODOs
 - [ ] Copy Paste Style Popup
 - [ ] Hook more objc runtime functions related to swizzling

+# Possible Uses
+- Disable swizzling in the whole app
+- Inspect the use of swizzling
+- Decide to allow / disallow swizzling on a per case basis